 About IP Zones

 An IP Zone enables admins to define network perimeters around a set of IPs.
-Admins can added both gateway IPs and proxy IPs to IP Zones.
+Admins can add both Gateway IPs and Proxy IPs to IP Zones.

-IPs can be added to an IP Zone as:
+IPs that can be added to an IP Zone as:

 - IP ranges

 Trusted proxies are used for determining the request’s client IP and are not blocked by Okta ThreatInsight.
-When adding untrusted proxies to a zone add them as gateways.
+When adding untrusted proxies to an IP Zone, add them as gateways.